ropensci/piggyback/README.md

 [@richfitz](http://github.com/richfitz).
-While `datastorr` provides your data in the R “data package” model of `storr` (your data lives inside an R package that you install and is automatically loaded into memory), `piggyback` tries to immitate the LFS model where your data files are simply stored as part of your repository.
-This impementation uses R wrappers to the GitHub API, but an identical client could be implemented in any language with bindings to the GitHub API.
+While `datastorr` provides your data in the R “data package” model of `storr` (your data lives inside an R package that you install and is automatically loaded into memory), `piggyback` tries to imitate the LFS model where your data files are simply stored as part of your repository.
+This implementation uses R wrappers to the GitHub API, but an identical client could be implemented in any language with bindings to the GitHub API.